juliuspor/Binance-TradingBot/README.md

 # Binance-TradingBot

-LLM-powered crypto trading bot that trades based on Donald Trumps posts.
+LLM-powered crypto trading bot that trades based on Donald Trump's Truth Social posts.

 ## What it does
-- Scrapes Trump's Truth Social posts in real-time
+- Scrapes Trump's Truth Social posts in real-time using Selenium
-- translates his posts sentiment to trading signals using Groq's API
+- Analyzes posts for crypto-related content and sentiment using Groq's API
+- Generates trading signals (LONG/SHORT) based on the sentiment analysis
-- Executes trades on Binance when signals are detected
+- Executes trades on Binance when actionable signals are detected
-- Tracks performance with trade metrics
+- Tracks performance and prevents duplicate processing of posts
+- Runs on a 60-second polling schedule to check for new posts

 ## Quick start